Upgrade OpenStack

 Before upgrading, verify that you have completed the Prerequisites.

-Complete the upgrade steps for each release version in line in the following strict order:
+To upgrade the cloud, complete the upgrade steps for each release version in line in the following strict order:

 1. Upgrade the cloud from victoria to wallaby